 The Hendricks Symphony is pleased to announce this season's Scholarship Program.
 Scholarships of up to $500 will be available for high school students and up to $1,000 for college students who are studying privately and play in the Hendricks Symphony Orchestra or sing in the Hendricks Symphony Chorus.

 Scholarships will be offered based upon a combination of the orchestra/chorus needs and the student's ability.
-Orchestra and Chorus members must be vaccinated against COVID-19.
-HSS Vaccination policy
+Orchestra and Chorus members would ideally vaccinated against COVID-19.
+HSS COVID Vaccine policy.
+(Revised April 10, 2022)

 Please check the rules and fill out the application form.
-Applications must be postmarked by July 31, however late applications will be accepted if there are openings or money available.
-For further information please contact by email or phone: Maestro Benjamin Del Vecchio (317) 272-0452,
+Applications will be accepted throughout the year.
+Scholarships will be prorated on a per concert basis.
+For further information please contact by email or phone: Dr. Albert Lilly (765) 318-3309

 The Hendricks Symphonic Society Scholarship Program proudly honors these musicians: